TheRoccoB/cloudflared-vps-lockdown/README.md

 After Cloudflare SSH tunneling is set up, you're prompted to proceed with the following:
 * UFW to block all direct ports to the server.
 * Allowlists direct SSH access for IP's that you select, like your (home, office, etc)
-* Installs failtoban (prevents SSH brute force attacks)
+* Installs fail2ban (prevents SSH brute force attacks)
 * Enables automatic security updates.
 * Tells you how to run nmap to scan your server for open ports.